Munich to Mittenwald Day Trip By Car – 6 Beautiful Places Where to Stop

 And then there are a few other must-visit spots that you shouldn’t miss.
 They are three beautiful lakes situated next to each other – Barmsee, Grubsee and Geroldsee.
 Each of these lakes is good for swimming in summer and has a gorgeous mountain panorama.

 Mittenwald is the next stop on this Bavaria road trip from Munich that deserves at least a few hours of time.
-However, since exactly in this town Bavaria meets Tyrol, Mittenwald becomes an ideal starting point for an active long holiday in German mountains.
+However, since exactly in this town Bavaria meets Tyrol, Mittenwald becomes an ideal starting point for an active long holiday in the German mountains.

 It is a picturesque ski resort town that stands on the old trade “route” between Verona and Augsburg.
 Until the 17th century, its prosperity was associated with trade but after that with handicraft production, primarily with the manufacture of violins.